Fine jewelry is precious, sentimental… but also (unfortunately), highly counterfeited.

 With the market constantly changing, what are the steps that you and your team take to stay up-to-date?

 As FASHIONPHILE has grown, so has our knowledge and talent!
 Today we can confidently say we have the best team in place than we ever have before, and I only see that growing.
 Our team is made up of highly educated Gemologists, Geologists, and Fine Jewelry experts.
 We have several people on our team who have worked in the secondhand market as a career and came to us with a vast amount of knowledge in the Fine Jewelry Authenticity space.
 Working hands-on with products from our Sellers, there are constant learnings.
 As Fine Jewelry brands evolve and as science advances, so does our authentication process.
-Our commitment remains in featuring beautiful pieces and instilling confidence in our buyers.
+Our commitment remains to featuring beautiful pieces and instilling confidence in our buyers.